Abhinav-232003/Abhinav-232003/README.md

 - 👋 Hi, I’m @Abhinav-232003
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Data analysis and Data Visualisation
-- 💞️ I’m looking to collaborate on data analysis and data visuaisation
+- 💞️ I’m looking to collaborate on data analysis and data visualisation
 - 📫 How to reach me abhinavgoyal179@gmail.com

 <!---